Kasam Tere Pyaar Ki: 7 years later

-Rishi is now a successful business tycoon.
-Rishi and Netra pose to be married and have been raising Smiley's daughter, Tanya.
-Tanuja is shown raising hers and Rishi's daughter named Natasha in London with Abhishek Khurana, a Businessman whom Natasha assumes as her father.
-Yuvraj and Divya have settled in New York.
-Abhishek reaches India with Natasha and Tanuja.
+Rishi is already a successful business tycoon.
+Yuvraj and Divya have settled in USA.
+Smiley is married to a nice guy.
+Rishi adopted Smiley's daughter, Tanya.
+Netra acts as Tanya's mother in the society.
+Rishi has a business rival named Abhishek Khurana with whom Tanuja is raising Rishi's and her daughter named Natasha in London.
+To Natasha, Abhishek is her father.
+Abhishek reaches India with Natasha and Tanuja to make business deals with Rishi.
 Rishi and Abhishek become business partners.
-Rishi meets Natasha, unaware that she is his child, as she is enrolled in the same school as Tanya.
-When Rishi comes across Tanuja, he is disheartened after believing that she is Abhishek's wife and that they have a daughter.
+Rishi meets Natasha as Abhishek's daughter, unaware that she is his child, as she is enrolled in the same school as Tanya.
+When Rishi comes across Tanuja, he is disheartened believing that she is Abhishek's wife and that they have a daughter together.
+Still Rishi tries to convince Tanuja to leave Abhishek and come live with him along with Natasha.
+But Tanuja refused to return because the situation convinced her that Rishi has a complete family and she doesn't want to be a homewrecker.
+So she keeps on trying to make Rishi believe that she has a happy family and doesn't plan to leave all of that for him.

-After a terrorist incident in the school, Natasha gets hurt.
-Rishi donates his blood to Natasha.
-After finding the reports of Natasha, Rishi learns that he is Natasha's real father and confronts Tanuja who refuses to return.
-Abhishek, who now loves her, discovers their past.
+One day, after school, Natasha meets an accident and lacks blood.
+Rishi and Natasha share the same blood group, so he donates his blood to Natasha.
+Emotionally driven Tanuja tries to tell Rishi the truth but fails.
+Rishi stops pursuing Tanuja after seeing the bond between Abhishek and Natasha.
+But after finding the reports of Natasha, Rishi's doctor friend gets suspicious and tests their DNA samples.
+Then informs Rishi that he is Natasha's real father.
+Rishi confronts Tanuja who refuses to return.
+Abhishek, who is secretly in love with her, discovers her past with Rishi.
 Rano files a case for Natasha's custody.
-Tanuja and Abhishek fight against the Bedis for Natasha's custody.
+Meanwhile Tanuja and Abhishek fight against the Bedis for Natasha's custody, it's revealed in front of everyone that Tanuja is not married to Abhishek.
+As it can weaken her case against Bedis, she decides to marry Abhishek.
+But Rishi prevents the wedding by proving that they are not divorced yet.
 Natasha learns that Rishi is her father.
-Natasha tells in the court that she wants to live with Rishi and Tanuja.
-Rishi learns that Tanuja did not marry Abhishek.
-Abhishek was to marry Tanuja and Rishi stops it.
+Natasha tells the court that she wants to live with Rishi and Tanuja.
+Tanuja moves in to Bedi house with Natasha after the court hearing, while she also tries to accept Netra.
 Netra gets insecure of Tanuja.
-Tanuja starts to live at Bedi house with Natasha after the court hearing.
-Upon learning Rishi did not marry Netra, Tanuja unites with him.
+Upon clearing all the misunderstandings created by Netra, Tanuja reconciles with Rishi.
 Heartbroken, Netra arranges a trap to kill them.
 Abhishek finds out but is late to inform Tanuja.
 Tanuja dies and in grief, Rishi also commits suicide.
-Beeji curses Netra, and Rano gets her jailed for her crimes.
+Netra gets jailed for her crimes.